 Moderate to high levels mean you might have DKA.
 Call your doctor or go to the emergency room right away if they are very high.

 What Happens Next?

 Call your doctor to find out whether you need more insulin.
-She might tell you to go to the closest emergency room.
+They might tell you to go to the closest emergency room.